A sample of Fast Radio Bursts discovered and localised with MeerTRAP at the MeerKAT telescope: Results

 for all $x \geq x_\text{m}$ and is zero otherwise, where $x_\text{m} > 0$ is the cut-off or minimum value, and $\alpha > 0$ is the Pareto index.
-Its CDF is $1 - (x_\text{m} / x)^{\alpha}$ for $x \geq x_\text{m}$ and zero otherwise.
 The Pareto distribution is of power law form, but has a finite integral and can therefore be normalised.
-The power law index $\delta$ relates to the Pareto index as $\delta = -(\alpha + 1)$.
-We started from the Pareto maximum likelihood estimates $\hat{x}_\text{m} = \min_i (x_i)$ and $\hat{\alpha} = N / \sum_i \ln(x_i / \hat{x}_\text{m})$ \citep{1970Crawford, 2019James}, where $\min$ indicates the minimum and $N$ is the number of fluences.
+The power law index $\delta < 0$ is the physically important scaling index of the cumulative FRB source count distribution and equals the Pareto index modulo the sign, $\delta = - \alpha$ We started from the Pareto maximum likelihood estimates $\hat{x}_\text{m} = \min_i (x_i)$ and $\hat{\alpha} = N / \sum_i \ln(x_i / \hat{x}_\text{m})$ \citep{1970Crawford, 2019James}, where $\min$ indicates the minimum and $N$ is the number of fluences.
 We fixed the cut-off value to $\hat{x}_\text{m}$, placed a mildly-informative Gaussian prior truncated at zero on the Pareto index ($\hat{\alpha}$ mean), and explored the posterior.
 Given the small FRB number regime that we are in, we verified the accuracy of our method on simulated data (see Appendix~\ref{sec:sourcecountverification}).
-The top panel of Fig.~\ref{fig:sourcecounts} shows the measured integral fluence counts with the best-fitting Pareto distributions overlaid, while the bottom panel shows the corresponding $\delta$ posteriors.
-The best-fitting power law exponents are $-1.8_{-0.3}^{+0.3}$ and $-1.7_{-0.3}^{+0.2}$ for the coherent and incoherent surveys, respectively.
-The number of FRBs considered is small, but both the CB and IB detections are consistent with an Euclidean scaling within the uncertainties.
-The slight discrepancy might be due to the limited number of events.
+Fig.~\ref{fig:sourcecounts} shows the measured integral fluence counts with the best-fitting Pareto distributions overlaid.
+The best-fitting power law exponents are $-1.9_{-0.7}^{+0.6}$ and $-0.8_{-0.3}^{+0.2}$ for the coherent and incoherent surveys, respectively.
+The CB discoveries are consistent with the Euclidean scaling, but the IB counts are significantly flatter (2.3-$\sigma$ significance).
+If we exclude the brightest FRB from the IB sample, the source count index steepens to $-1.2_{-0.5}^{+0.4}$, which is consistent with Euclidean within the errors.

 In summary, the scaling of the FRB all-sky rates between surveys indicates a break or turn-over in the FRB fluence distribution below $\sim$1~Jy~ms. The MeerTRAP source counts within a survey are still uncertain due to the limited number of discoveries, but appear consistent with an Euclidean scaling.